Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Simulation Data and Analysis

 We characterize the shapes of stellar and DM components of galaxies using several different metrics commonly used in the literature.
 We follow the classification method originally devised in \citet[][see their Fig. 2]{vanderwel14}, where the intrinsic middle-to-major axis ratio $B/A$ and minor-to-major axis ratio $C/A$ are used to categorize the shape into spheroidal, oblate (disky), and prolate (elongated).
 Spheroidal shapes have similar lengths $A$, $B$, and $C$, whereas oblates have much larger $B/A$ than $C/A$ (i.e., strongly flattened along one dimension), Prolates have a much larger $A$ than $B$ or $C$, with the smaller axes being closer to each other than oblates (i.e., flattened along two dimensions).
-We refer the reader to details of the classifications and visual depictions presented in \cite{zhang19} and \cite{Pandya24}.
-We also verify that our estimates of shapes and sizes are virtually identical to those obtained by \cite{Pillepich19}.
+We refer the reader to the details of the classifications and visual depictions presented in \cite{zhang19} and \cite{Pandya24}.